-Vegan Black Forest protein smoothie bowl recipe.
+Vegan Cherry protein smoothie bowl recipe.
 I thought I would share a simple recipe that is perfect for using up your summer fruits, even during these cold winter months.

 The onset of summer always fills me with a strong desire to go fruit picking, those glossy red berries seemingly symbolising everything wonderful about the summer, and reminding us of eating raw berries with stained fingers when we were children.

 Unfortunately, the shelf life of soft berries is as transitory as the season itself and unless you know people who will gratefully accept jars and jars of jams, you may find yourself throwing out berries that have grown grey fur coats out to the birds (they're not as picky as us humans).

 Fortunately, it is really easy to freeze fruits, you just need to lay them out flat on a baking sheet in the freezer for a day or so, before bagging up.
 By freezing in this way, you're left with whole fruits that haven't been crushed by other freezer hogging fruits that are demanding their own space in the bag.

 The recipes I'm sharing today is really simple but dazzingly delicious, perfect for quenching your thirst AND your appetite: my Black Forest Smoothie.

 I love to use my favourite brand of vegan smoothie powder, Herbalife's Nutrition Vegan Protein Mix.
 Of course, you can use your own favourite powder, but this one is particularly good, packed full of vitamins, and will keep you full throughout the morning.
 I also add cacao or cocoa powder (depending on which I have in the cupboard), banana, some cherries (or any red berry of your choice) and a little maple syrup to sweeten.

 Simple!
 You just blend up your smoothie ingredients, pour them into the bowl of your choice, and then add toppings: